 The Anthropology Major consists of 14 courses, each taken for a grade.
 Please see accompanying webpages for details.
 You may NOT take a class PASS/FAIL and count it toward your major.
 An Anthropology Freshman Seminar may be included in your 14 courses.
-Up to 2 courses from other departments can be applied to the major with the approval of the Undergraduate Chair, but these courses should be linked to a more general topic or theme in your anthropology department courses.
+Depending on concentration, two or three courses from other departments can be applied to the major with the approval of the Undergraduate Chair, but these courses should be linked to a more general topic or theme in your anthropology department courses.
 The major also encourages Study Abroad.

 Concentrations.
 Anthropology majors may choose to declare one of the ‘concentrations’ listed on the accompanying webpages.
 This is entirely optional.
 It is not necessary to choose a concentration in order to major in anthropology.

 Advising: The Undergraduate Chair, Dr. Brian Spooner (firstname.lastname@example.org or 215.898.5207) serves as advisor of record for all majors and minors.
 Students are also encouraged to seek out individual faculty members with whom they share intellectual interests or simply feel comfortable for help in planning their curriculum or discussing any other academic concerns.
 Please contact the Undergraduate Coordinator, at (215) 746.0418 to make an appointment.